-Nerve Transfers for Spinal Cord Injuries
+Nerve Transfer After Spinal Cord Injuries

 |Official Title:||Restoring Hand Function Using Nerve Transfers in Persons With Spinal Cord Injury|

 |Study Start Date :||October 2012|

-|Estimated Study Completion Date :||October 2016|
+|Estimated Study Completion Date :||March 2023|

 Experimental: Nerve Transfer